The Boulevardier

 -

-- Stir with a Bar Spoon for 15-30 seconds until ice cold.
+Stir with a Bar Spoon for approx. 15-30 seconds or until ice cold.

-- Use a Hawthorne Strainer to strain the mix into the Rocks Glass.
+Place a Julep Strainer over the Mixing Glass and then strain the cocktail into the Rocks Glass.

 The Boulevardier originates from the hustle and bustle of 1920s Paris but was almost forgotten for 80 years.